Integralist/Blog-Posts/Host-Methods-vs-Native-Methods.md

 Now, detecting Host methods is actually worse because they can be implemented in any fashion the host environment chooses.

-So far it has been *noted* that checking the `typeof` result for a Host method will normally result in either function, object, unknown or (recently I found…) string, so if you get one of these back as a result then it’s a good chance the host object you’re checking for is available to use, but as you should be able to tell by now, this is a flawed process… fun heh!
+So far it has been *noted* that checking the `typeof` result for a Host method will normally result in either function, object or unknown, so if you get one of these back as a result then it’s a good chance the host object you’re checking for is available to use, but as you should be able to tell by now, this is a flawed process… fun heh!

 Again, this isn’t a reliable assumption to make, because in a future/new host environment they might have a `typeof` result that is none of the above.
 Literally you could check the `typeof` for a method and its result could be *spacecraft* - there are no rules as far as the Host environment is concerned!